input-output-hk/atala-prism/prism-backend/kycbridge/README.md

 docker run -it --rm -e POSTGRES_DB=kyc_bridge_db -p 5435:5432 postgres:11.5
 ```

-To create example DID, run:
+To create example DID (otherwise the DID will be generated automatically
+and saved in the database), run:

 ```sh
 sbt "connectorClient/run register"